 How to promote a European culture that goes beyond national divisions?
 How to go beyond a merely promotional approach and get engaged with the cultural actors of third countries, in order to generate a genuine intercultural dialogue?
 EUNIC formed dozens of clusters all around the world, which are organisational structures through which national cultural institutes of different European countries can cooperate.
 They are formed in an adhoc manner and develop their projects according to local needs.

 A first example is that of the participation of EUNIC Senegal to the biennial Dak’art, which is one of the oldest and most famous art biennial in Africa.
 This participation takes the shape of the support of European artists to exhibit in the Off of this biennial.
-EUNIC Senegal set up an exhibition of the photograph artist Gil Madeira that show the Sine Saloum area in Senegal (See the link below).
+EUNIC Senegal set up an exhibition of the photograph artist Gil Madeira that show the Sine Saloum area in Senegal.

 A second example is the EU-China cultural dialogue launched by EUNIC China, that developed a 2 days conference discussing cultural cooperation, an artist residency bringing together 5 artists from Europe and 5 Chinese artists, as well as partnerships between European and Chinese cultural institutions.
 During the two-day event organised as part of the 5th dialogue, cultural practitioners from China and Europe had the opporunity to discuss a wide variety of issues they accounter in their work such as public space, art education or heritage protection.
-As part of this dialogue, a partnership was also set up between the Xi’an Academy of Arts and the cultural institution Le Manège‐Mons from Belgium, to develop a program on new media (See the link below for more information).
+As part of this dialogue, a partnership was also set up between the Xi’an Academy of Arts and the cultural institution Le Manège‐Mons from Belgium, to develop a program on new media.

 These examples illustrate different approaches to international cultural relations: one consists in promoting European culture abroad, while the other focuses on fostering intercultural dialogue.

 Share your thoughts!